W. R. Berkley

-William Robert Berkley (born 1946) is the founder and current chairman of W. R. Berkley Corporation and the chairman of the New York University Board of Trustees.
+William Robert Berkley (1946 – June 9, 2026) was an American business executive who was the founder and chairman of W. R. Berkley Corporation, and the chairman of the New York University Board of Trustees.

 With a net worth of $6.7 billion, he ranked 239th on the 2025 edition of the Forbes 400.

 Early life and education

 Berkley grew up in North Jersey, the middle child of three boys.
 When he was 11 years old, his father was killed in an airplane crash.
 He started investing in the stock market at age 12 with money he made from lawn mowing.

-Berkley graduated from the New York University Stern School of Business with an undergraduate degree in 1966.
+He graduated from the New York University Stern School of Business with an undergraduate degree in 1966.
 He received an MBA from Harvard Business School in 1968.
 While at Harvard, he ran a $2 million mutual fund out of an apartment on the Harvard campus with a classmate, Paul Dean.

 Career

 In 1967, he founded W. R. Berkley Corporation.
 In November 1973, when the company became a public company via an initial public offering, he owned 23.8% of the company.
-In 2015, he left the CEO position to become Executive Chairman, following which his son Rob Berkley Jr. took over as CEO.
+In 2015, he left the CEO position to become executive chairman, following which his son Rob Berkley Jr. took over as CEO.

-Berkley has served as chairman of board at New York University, his alma mater, since 2014.
+Berkley served as chairman of board at New York University, his alma mater, from 2014.

-Personal life
+Personal life and death

-Berkley is married to Marjorie, who was his secretary when he founded his company.
-They have three children.
+Berkley was married to Marjorie, who was his secretary when he founded his company.
+They had three children.
+He died on June 9, 2026, at the age of 80.